 Moringa oil is used in many types of cosmetics.
 Its makeup is similar to the oils that our skins produce naturally, so it’s suited for all skin types.
 It also doesn’t sit on the skin when applied, but rather absorbed, so it won’t clog pores.

-The moisturizing properties of the oil also make it beneficial for people with dry and sensitive skin.
+The moisturizing properties of the vegan moisturizer also make it beneficial for people with dry and sensitive skin.
 In addition, Moringa oil can also act as the skin’s barrier against dirt and pollution in the air.
 It also keeps our skins hydrated.

 Moringa oil skincare products can also be used to treat acne.
 The oil has anti-inflammatory and antibacterial properties that can combat acne-causing skin conditions.